 Food at Indian weddings is probably the most important element of the whole event, especially for the guests.
 The amount of food that is cooked during an Indian wedding is enough to feed an entire army and the goal is to make sure each guest is satisfied with the food.
-The best Indian wedding caterers are always in demand and the Indian wedding catering industry has grown on to become a billion dollar industry.
+The best Indian wedding food caterers are always in demand and the Indian wedding catering industry has grown to become a billion-dollar industry.
 For an Indian wedding in NY, you should go with Indian wedding planners that have a good reputation.

-How to Find the Right Wedding Caterer?
+Tips to Find the Wedding Food Caterer?

 In order to find the right caterer for wedding, you should first make a list of the items that you want on your wedding menu.
 This helps narrow down the vendors who have the required items in their offerings.
 Once all this is sorted out, you can filter the vendors on the basis of your budget and shortlist the ones that fall into your budget.
 You may also go through reviews, pictures of events they have catered and the items they call their specialty to make the final choice.
 If you find it difficult to make a final choice go for samples of wedding meals prepared by the caterers which may help seal the deal.